Why You Need Design Thinking for Employee Engagement

 This is the fun part!
 Now that you’ve come up with an employee initiative, build or draw what it could look like.
 There are many ways you can prototype.

 You can use flip charts with your team to come up with an idea for the design.
 If it’s an app, why not sketch out what the app might look like using wire-frames?
-If it’s a product, why not have a go at making it using foam, cardboard and tinfoil!
+If it’s a product, why not have a go at making it using felt, cardboard and tinfoil!

 Give your initiative a name and logo and put its benefits into a slogan.
 Remember, this is not a final design.
 Done is better than perfect here.